22119 N. Interstate 35

 The original H-E-B here was a modest store just under 50,000 square feet (but still considered a "Superstore", and I'm not sure if the branding was "H-E-B Superstore") opened in February 1984.
 In the early 2000s, the store was torn down and rebuilt (facing I-35 instead of Waco Drive) as a substantially larger store at 77,000 square feet.
 Finally, in November 2011, the store celebrated its expansion and rebranding as "H-E-B plus!" at 110,000 square feet.
 The Interstate 35 address suggests it did change addresses when it was rebuilt.

-South of H-E-B and north of Sam's Club described in the next paragraph, US Highway 84 is here.
+South of H-E-B and north of Sam's Club nearby, US Highway 84 is here.
 To the east, US-84 exits off as the main road becomes TX-31 and continues to Corsicana, ultimately ending in Jacksonville, Texas (if you were follow to the same road).
 To the west, it ends in Early (east of Brownwood).

 Collin Street Bakery & Café / 701 I-35